Sheep Shearing at George Washington's Mount Vernon

 Turkey was served at both the Washingtons' table and in the slave quarters at Mount Vernon.
 In addition to roasting, Martha Washington's cookbook included recipes for sousing or pickling the birds "in Imitation of Sturgeon," stewing, boiling, and serving them in jelly.
 Turkey was also one of the principle ingredients in Yorkshire Christmas Pie, which was a focal point of Christmas dinner with the Washingtons.

-While it is doubtful that the enslaved workers at Mount Vernon would have served their birds as elaborately as those on the Washingtons' table, the large number of turkey bones excavated by archaeologists at the site of an original slave quarter certainly testify to the fact that the inhabitants found the taste of turkey just as palatable as the people in the Mansion.
+Large number of turkey bones were excavated by archaeologists at the site of an original slave quarter at Mount Vernon.
+This suggests that the inhabitants ate turkey.
 Interesting, while there are numerous references to the plantation's enslaved workers keeping chickens and ducks, there are no indications that they raised turkeys.
 This would suggest that the turkeys eaten in the slave quarters were acquired mainly through hunting.Learn More about the slave quarters excavation

 Geese, both wild and domesticated, were acquired for and raised at Mount Vernon over many years.
 In Washington’s time, geese were raised mainly for their feathers, which were used in feather beds and pillows, arrows, and quill pens.

 It was not unusual in the Chesapeake at this period to let domestic geese interbreed with their wild cousins and these mixed-breed birds were often preferred, because their meat tasted better than either the purely wild or domesticated birds.
 The wild geese might be slightly wounded or have their wings clipped, in order to keep them on the farm.
 Another tactic for introducing wild geese was to take their eggs and introduce them to the nests of the domestic variety.
 Typically allowed to wander at will, geese were generally penned only in the winter, when they would be enticed into the yard with barley or cornmeal.